n1ru4l/envelop/packages/plugins/parser-cache/README.md

 This plugins adds simple LRU caching to your `parse`, to improve performance by caching the parsed result.

+This plugins improves performance of parsing by ~60% (based on benchmarks).

 ## Getting Started

 ```